 Alzheimer’s has been a recognized as a distinct and unique disease since 1907.
 Alzheimer’s disease robs senior citizens of their memory and their ability to think clearly and care for themselves.
 An otherwise healthy patient, diagnosed with Alzheimer’s will die within 5-10 years of his initial diagnoses.
 Death is precipitated by increasingly severe memory loss even to the point of failure to recognize hunger, the necessity of adequate caloric intake and importance of basic personal hygiene.

 ALS, (Lou Gehrig’s disease) is distinctly different in that it is characterized by the death of motor neurons: (the nerves that instruct the body muscles to move and/or breathe.)
 ALS is easily recognized by the rapid development of irreversible muscle wasting, associated with loss of muscle mass and strength secondary to the degeneration of motor neurons in specific areas of the brain.

 ALS is extremely rare.
-The incidence of new cases of ALS is estimated to be 4-6,000 per year, affecting 12-15,000 +/- patients in America in contrast to more than five million patients afflicted with Alzheimer’s.
-Reasonably accurate estimates of the incidence and number of patients with a variety of (Primary Dementias) are much less certain.
+The incidence of new cases of ALS is estimated to be 4-6,000 per year, affecting 12-15,000 patients in America in contrast to more than five million patients afflicted with Alzheimer’s.
+Reasonably accurate estimates of the incidence and number of patients with Primary Dementia are much less certain.